sanskrit/raw_etexts/mixed/ebhAratI-sampat/kalA/sangItam/tulajendra-bhUpAlaH/sangItasArAmRtam.md

 ॥ इति तुलजेन्द्रवीणा॥**

-**THE DANCE CHAPTER OF THE S****ĀRĀMṚTA****.**
+**THE DANCE CHAPTER OF THE SĀRĀMṚTA.**

-**That the Sārām****ṛ****ta of Tulaja has a chapter on dance was not known previously.
+**That the Sārāmṛta of Tulaja has a chapter on dance was not known previously.
 The text printed here closes the work without any such chapter and the description of the manuscripts in the Tanjore Library Catalogue also does not suppose the existence of such a chapter.
-It was considered that on Nā****ṭ****ya, Tulaja wrote a separate work, and the cause of this impression is the insufficient analysis and hasty description in the New Descriptive Catalogue of the Tanjore Library.
-Of the mss. tabulated under Sārām****ṛ****ta in that catalogue, the contents of each have not been fully examined; besides, a little reflection on some of the preliminary lines of the ms.described as an independent N****āṭ****ya work of Tulaja, N****āṭ****yaved****ā****gama, under no. 10671,
+It was considered that on Nāṭya, Tulaja wrote a separate work, and the cause of this impression is the insufficient analysis and hasty description in the New Descriptive Catalogue of the Tanjore Library.
+Of the mss. tabulated under Sārāmṛta in that catalogue, the contents of each have not been fully examined; besides, a little reflection on some of the preliminary lines of the ms.described as an independent Nāṭya work of Tulaja, Nāṭyavedāgama, under no. 10671,
      इति नृत्तप्रकरणे, कुरुते तुलजाधीशः नृत्तप्रकरणं परम्**

-**would have shown that the ms. represents a fragment of the N****ṛ****ttaprakara****ṇ****a, dance-chapter, of Tulaja's Sangita-work, the Sang****ī****tas****ā****rām****ṛ****ta.
-N****āṭ****yaved****ā****gama' looked a very 'suspicious' title and I had long been waiting for an opportunity to examine the ms. 'Nā****ṭ****yaved****ā****gama' or the traditional account of the descent of the art fromBharata, is the first topic in N****āṭ****ya; it cannot form the title of a work on the subject; and when I examined the ms. I found my impression to be correct.
-The ms. turned out to be a fragment of a treatment of N****āṭ****ya by Tulaja which could only form part of his Sārām****ṛ****ta.**
+**would have shown that the ms. represents a fragment of the Nṛttaprakaraṇa, dance-chapter, of Tulaja's Sangita-work, the Sangītasārāmṛta.
+Nāṭyavedāgama' looked a very 'suspicious' title and I had long been waiting for an opportunity to examine the ms. 'Nāṭyavedāgama' or the traditional account of the descent of the art fromBharata, is the first topic in Nāṭya; it cannot form the title of a work on the subject; and when I examined the ms. I found my impression to be correct.
+The ms. turned out to be a fragment of a treatment of Nāṭya by Tulaja which could only form part of his Sārāmṛta.**

-**Further examination revealed that the Telugu codex of the S****ā****rām****ṛ****ta, frequently mentioned above, had, as a matter of fact, a text having a dance-chapter.
-When I copied out the dance portion of this Telugu ms., as also the fragment called Nā****ṭ****yavedāgama which was also in palm-leaf and Telugu script, I found that originally there was only one ms. of the dance-chapter, viz. the big Telugu codex, but that, even as some portion of it representing the Svara-chapter in underwent a revision and enlargement, the dance-chapter also underwent a process of textual inflation, and that for this purpose, some leaves of it were taken out and lines added to.
+**Further examination revealed that the Telugu codex of the Sārāmṛta, frequently mentioned above, had, as a matter of fact, a text having a dance-chapter.
+When I copied out the dance portion of this Telugu ms., as also the fragment called Nāṭyavedāgama which was also in palm-leaf and Telugu script, I found that originally there was only one ms. of the dance-chapter, viz. the big Telugu codex, but that, even as some portion of it representing the Svara-chapter in underwent a revision and enlargement, the dance-chapter also underwent a process of textual inflation, and that for this purpose, some leaves of it were taken out and lines added to.
 It is these latter 'inflated' leaves that were found lying separately and were mistaken to be a separate work.
 The text in the latter 'inflated' leaves open the subject and takes us to part of a line 'एवं परम्परा(प्राप्त-)' and the continuation of the line 'मेतल्लोके प्रतिष्ठितम्'is found as the beginning of the larger Telugu codex.
-Tlie text then continues in the larger Telugu codex up to the tapic P****ā****trama****ṇḍ****ana', where the line stops with the fragment 'दन्तपङ्क्तिः प्रभा' and rest of it is found in the latter inflated leaves beginning abruptly 'जालप्रोज्ज्वलीकृतरङ्गभूः।'See Saṅgītaratnākara**,** ch.
+Tlie text then continues in the larger Telugu codex up to the tapic Pātramaṇḍana', where the line stops with the fragment 'दन्तपङ्क्तिः प्रभा' and rest of it is found in the latter inflated leaves beginning abruptly 'जालप्रोज्ज्वलीकृतरङ्गभूः।'See Saṅgītaratnākara**,** ch.
 VII, p.
 798, first line, where from Tulaja reproduce here.
 From here the text goes on in the 'inflated' leaves where there occurs the next break in the line 'एवं सुशिक्षिता कन्या नर्तने'which is completed in the larger codex where we have the abrupt beginning 'पात्रमीरिता'.
-Therefore the text of the available portion-unfortunately the chapter is not to be had fully in the ms.of this dance-chapter of theS****ā****rām****ṛ****ta is given by me below by putting the separated portions back into the larger codex at the relevant portions.**
+Therefore the text of the available portion-unfortunately the chapter is not to be had fully in the ms.of this dance-chapter of theSārāmṛta is given by me below by putting the separated portions back into the larger codex at the relevant portions.**

 **   The separation of a few leaves, it has been observed above, was done for revising and enlarging the text.
 This process of text-inflation was done for the purpose of bringing the text in greater contact with current terms and practice.
 Towards this end, the very opening of the chapter, which contains aset of verses giving the table of contents, was given an additional set of verses setting forth a revised table of contents, in which the most noteworthy addition made is the gesticulation of Darus and Padas.
 After the description of the subject of dance in general and of the members of the troupe and dansuese and other miscellaneous topics, the text has the topic called .
 Practice',Sramavidhi.
-This portion was taken up for inflation and in theinflated leaves we have valuable contribution dealing with Practice' as it figures in the Nautch-tradition, giving the Sanskrit names with their Tamil and Telugu equivalents, notably of the varieties of foot-beats', Pādaku****ṭṭ****ana or ādavu'.
+This portion was taken up for inflation and in theinflated leaves we have valuable contribution dealing with Practice' as it figures in the Nautch-tradition, giving the Sanskrit names with their Tamil and Telugu equivalents, notably of the varieties of foot-beats', Pādakuṭṭana or ādavu'.
 This makes the text unique since here one finds a systematic textual correlation of the Nautch which shows the fact that this tradition again does not stand aloof and that its vernacular terminology does not alienise it or make it a text-less novelty.
 It is a pity the ms, materials are not ample enough for the presentation of the text of the full dance-chapter or for a better presentation of even the available portion.
-Here also as in the music-portion, Tulaja takes the plan of the Sa****ṅ****g****ī****ta ratnākara, from the dance chapter (VII) of which work, large portions are reproduced here.
+Here also as in the music-portion, Tulaja takes the plan of the Saṅgīta ratnākara, from the dance chapter (VII) of which work, large portions are reproduced here.
 All such lines reproduced here from the Ratnākara are left out by mein the text printed below, considering that a reference to the corresponding portion in the Anandāśrama edition of the Ratnākara is enough.
-Besides the Ratnākara, Tulaja uses to an equal extent the Sa****ṅ****g****ī****tamuktavalī (of Devana or Devendra) and to a small extent the N****ṛ****ttaratnāvali (of Jayasena), mss. of both of which were collected in the Tanjore Library.
+Besides the Ratnākara, Tulaja uses to an equal extent the Saṅgītamuktavalī (of Devana or Devendra) and to a small extent the Nṛttaratnāvali (of Jayasena), mss. of both of which were collected in the Tanjore Library.
 For a description of these last two works, the reader may refer to my article on Later Sangita Literature in the Journal of the Music Academy, Vol. IV, Pp. 20 and 80.
 A second revision and inflation of these leaves seem to have taken place; for at the end of the latter 'inflated leaves', there are three leaves beginning abruptly in the topic of Sabhā sanniveśa', describing this topic and then the "Sabhānayaka' and then inflating the topic of the entry of the dansuese and the 'Nāndi Puspāñjali'.
 This addition is given by me in a foot-note at the relevant place.
-Now follows a presentation of the available portion of the text of the dance-chapter of the Sārām****ṛ****ta.**
+Now follows a presentation of the available portion of the text of the dance-chapter of the Sārāmṛta.**